Amporu/Taisim/README.md

 </div>

 ## Documentation
-This API Wrapper aims to provide a simple and easy way to use the [SpaceX-API](https://github.com/r-spacex/SpaceX-API) in Python projects.
+This is a python simulator that is best use for autonomous driving systems based on a camera module.
 <br>
 See the [Wiki](https://github.com/phadnisvinay30/SpaceX-Python/wiki) for full wrapper documentation.